geerlingguy/ansible-collection-k8s/README.md

 Currently the process of building and pushing a new version artifact to Galaxy is manual.
 This process will be automated based on tags/releases via Travis CI soon, but for now, here is how to release a new version:

+  1. Update all the git submodules: `git submodule update --recursive --remote`
+  1. Push the changes, make sure the CI build is still passing.
-  1. Make sure the `version` string in `galaxy.yml` matches the version of the collection you wish to publish (should correspond to the latest Git tag).
+  1. If CI passes, update the `version` string in `galaxy.yml` to match the version of the collection you wish to publish.
+  1. Tag the new version in the git repository and push it.
-  2. Build the collection artifact: `ansible-galaxy collection build`
+  1. Build the collection artifact: `ansible-galaxy collection build`
-  3. Publish the collection artifact: `ansible-galaxy collection publish ./geerlingguy-k8s-1.2.3.tar.gz --api-key=[key goes here]`
+  1. Publish the collection artifact: `ansible-galaxy collection publish ./geerlingguy-k8s-1.2.3.tar.gz --api-key=[key goes here]`

 > Note: The above commands require Ansible 2.9 (Ansible's `devel` branch as of mid-2019) or later.